Magnetic Resonance Imaging (MRI) Safety

 How safe is MRI?

-The powerful magnetic field of the MR system will pull on any iron-containing object in the body, such as certain medication pumps or certain aneurysm clips.
+The powerful magnetic field of the MR system will pull on any iron-containing object in the body, such as certain aneurysm clips or certain medication pumps.
 Every MRI facility has a comprehensive screening procedure and protocol that, when carefully followed, ensures that the MRI technologist and radiologist know about the presence of any metallic implants and materials so that special precautions can be taken.
 In some unusual cases, due to the presence of an unacceptable implant or device, the exam may have to be canceled.
-For example, the MRI exam will not be performed if a ferromagnetic aneurysm clip is present because there is a risk of the clip moving or being dislodged.
-In some cases, certain medical implants can heat substantially during the MRI examination as a result of the radiofrequency energy that is used for the procedure.
+For example, the MRI exam will not be performed if a ferromagnetic aneurysm clip is present because there is a risk of the clip moving and causing serious harm to the patient.
+In some cases, certain medical implants can heat substantially during the MRI examination as a result of the radiofrequency energy that is used for the procedure, which may also result in patient injuries.
 Therefore, it is very important to inform the MRI technologist about any implant or other internal object that you may have.

 In addition, a metallic implant or other object may cause signal loss or distort the MR images.
 This may be unavoidable, but if the radiologist knows about it, allowances can be made when obtaining and interpreting the MR images.

 For some MRI exams, a contrast material called gadolinium may be injected into a vein to help improve the information seen on the MR images.
 Unlike contrast materials used in x-ray exams or computed tomography (CT) scans, gadolinium does not contain iodine and, therefore, rarely causes an allergic reaction or other problem.
-However, if you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or other conditions you must inform the MRI technologist and/or radiologist before receiving gadolinium.
-If you are unsure about the presence of these conditions, please discuss these matters with the MRI technologist or radiologist.
+However, if you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or other conditions, you must inform the MRI technologist and/or radiologist before receiving gadolinium.
+If you are unsure about the presence of these conditions, please discuss these matters with the MRI technologist or radiologist prior to the MRI examination.

 How should I prepare for my MRI exam?

 You will typically receive a gown to wear during your MRI examination.
-Before entering the MR system room, you and any accompanying friend or relative will be asked questions (i.e., using a screening form) regarding the presence of implants and will be instructed to remove all metallic objects from pockets and hair.
-Additionally, the accompanying individual will need to fill out a screening form to ensure that he or she may safely enter the MR system room.
+Before entering the MR system room, you and any accompanying friend or relative will be asked questions (i.e., using a screening form) regarding the presence of implants or devices and will be instructed to remove all metallic objects from pockets and hair, as well as metallic jewelry.
+Additionally, any accompanying individual will need to fill out a screening form to ensure that he or she may safely enter the MR system room.
 If you have questions or concerns, please discuss them with the MRI technologist or radiologist prior to the MRI examination.

-- A ferromagnetic metallic vascular clip placed to prevent bleeding from an intracranial aneurysm
+- Ferromagnetic metallic vascular clips placed to prevent bleeding from intracranial aneurysms

-- An implanted or external medication pump (such as that used to deliver insulin or a pain-relieving drug)
+- Some implanted or external medication pumps (such as those used to deliver insulin, pain-relieving drugs, or chemotherapy)

 Important note: Some items, including certain cardiac pacemakers, neurostimulation systems and medication pumps are acceptable for MRI.
 However, the MRI technologist and radiologist must know the exact type that you have in order to follow special procedures to ensure your safety.